 If you would like to have guac on the fly (and on the cheap), this is a great way to go.

 You can of course use your favorite guacamole recipe, but we LOVE this AIP (autoimmune paleo) Guacamole.
-It has no nightshades so those who either are on the Autoimmune Paleo Diet or those who are avoiding nightshades can enjoy guacamole without side effects.
+It has no nightshades so those who either are on the Autoimmune Paleo Diet (this is a great book about the AIP diet, by the way) or those who are avoiding nightshades can enjoy guacamole without side effects.

 Any guacamole recipe will work.
 I will say, however, that the texture of your guacamole will be better after freezing if you avoid the tomatoes.
 Even though my Easiest Way to Store Tomatoes is a great option, the results aren't optimal and I think you might not be happy with less than optimal results guac.